-It’s not easy finding a financial advisor.
-He or she needs to be someone you can trust with your hard earned money and you need to feel comfortable speaking candidly with them about your concerns, wants and needs.
+A Financial Advisor needs to be someone you can trust, you need speak candidly with them about your concerns, wants and needs.
 Asking these questions can help you decide if this person is a good match for you and your family.

 Are you a fiduciary?

 Yes.
 I am a fiduciary.
 From an SEC perspective, that means I list in my ADV form 2 how I get paid, the services I offer, and any conflicts of interest.
 Being a fiduciary means more than that to me: I put my clients interests ahead of my own.
 I work with trusted 3rd parties.
 I look for the best products for clients, taking into account quality, cost and timing.
 I don’t take any commission of any sort.